webdevelopers-eu/javascript-dna/README.md

 * `LOAD`:`String|Array` Optional.
 A list of absolute or relative (resolved to a containing `.json` file or current document) URLs of Javascript or HTML (see [Bundled Assets](#bundled-assets)) files to be loaded and parsed/executed.
 Files are guaranteed to be executed in listed order with required dependencies executed first.
 Note: Listed URIs will be [rewritten](#custom-url-rewriting) and [downloaded](#custom-downloader) using plugin system.
 * `EVAL`:`String` Optional.
 Accepted values: `dna` (default) or custom name.
 See more in [Evaluation Engines](#evaluation-engines) section.
  * `dna` evaluates the script in closure scope and expects the script to define variable of name specified in configuration's `proto` property.
- * `deferred` your script is not expected to define variable of name specified in `config.proto` property but you are expected to pass object representing `config.proto` to Promise object in `factory` variable.
+ * `deferred` your script is not expected to define variable of name specified in `config.proto` property but you are expected to pass object representing `config.proto` to Deferred object stored in `factory` variable.
  * custom name expects you to specify your own factory to execute the code and return the result object.
 See more in [Custom Evaluation Engines](#custome-valuation-engines) section.
 * `CONTEXT`:`String` Optional.
 Default: `false`.
 Name of the context to evaluate the script.
 Currently supported values: "`window`" or `false`.
  * `false` (default) boolean causes the script evaluation in its own context.